 Social media has become a huge part of everyday life.
-With a multitude of platforms to pick from and smartphones providing incredible accessibility, the appetite to use social media at every opportunity can be addictive.
+With a multitude of platforms to pick from and smartphones providing incredible accessibility, the appetite to get online and use social media at every opportunity can be addictive.

 As a result, it is becoming increasingly common for people to access it at work and, even though it is now widely used for professional purposes, this is certainly not always the case.